AdaCore/gnatstudio/docs/users_guide/mdi.rst

 :menuselection:`Window --> Perspectives` menu.
 Create a new perspective by selecting the :menuselection:`Window --> Perspectives --> Create New` menu.

+The most convenient way to change perspective, though, is to simply click on the button to the right of the main toolbar.
+By default, it shows the label "Default", which is the name of the default perspective.
+Selecting any item in the popup window will switch to that perspective.

 GPS sometimes automatically changes perspectives.
 For example, if you start a debugger, it switches to the perspective called :guilabel:`Debug` if one exists.
 When the debugger terminates, you are switched back to the